On small $n$-uniform hypergraphs with positive discrepancy: Introduction

 A hypergraph is a pair $(V, E)$, where $V$ is a finite set whose elements are called vertices and $E$ is a family of subsets of $V$, called edges.
 A hypergraph is $n$-uniform if every edge has size $n$.
 A vertex $2$-coloring of a hypergraph $(V , E)$ is a map $\pi : V \rightarrow \{1, 2\}$.

 The \textit{discrepancy} of a coloring is the maximum over all edges of the difference between the number of vertices of two colors in the edge.
 The \textit{discrepancy} of a hypergraph is the minimum discrepancy of a coloring of this hypergraph.
+The general discrepancy theory is set out in~\cite{alon2016probabilistic,matouvsek1999geometric,chen2014panorama}.

 Let $f(n)$ be the minimal number of edges in an $n$-uniform hypergraph (all edges have size $n$) having positive discrepancy.
 Obviously, if $2 \nmid n$ then $f(n) = 1$; if $2|n$ but $4 \nmid n$ then $f(n) = 3$.
 Erd\H{o}s and S\H{o}s asked whether $f(n)$ is bounded or not.
 N. Alon, D. J. Kleitman, C. Pomerance, M. Saks and P. Seymour~\cite{AKPSS} proved the following Theorem, showing in particular that $f(n)$ is unbounded.

 \begin{theorem} Let $n$ be an integer such that $4\,|\,n$.
 Then

 where $\snd (x)$ stands for the least positive integer that does not divide $x$. \end{theorem}

 To prove the upper bound they introduced several quantities.
 Let $\mathcal{M}$ denote the set of all matrices $M$ with entries in $\{0, 1\}$ such that the equation $Mx = e$ has exactly one non-negative solution (here $e$ stands for the vector with all entries equal to $1$).
 This unique solution is denoted $x^M$.
 Let $z(M)$ be the least integer such that $z(M)x^M$ is integer and let $y^M=z(M)x^M$.
 For each positive integer $n$, let $t(n)$ be the least $r$ such that there exists a matrix $M \in \mathcal{M}$ with $r$ rows such that $z(M)=n$ (obviously, $t (n) \leq n+1$ because $z(J_{n+1}-I_{n+1}) = n$, where $J_{n+1}$ is the $(n+1) \times (n+1)$ matrix with unit entries; $I_{n+1}$ is the $(n+1) \times (n+1)$ identity matrix).
 The upper bound in~(\ref{1}) follows from the inequality $f (n) \leq t(m)$ for such $m$ that $\lf \frac{n}{m} \rf$ is odd.